A new understanding of nuclei spectra properties with propagation model: Methodology

 The injection spectrum of sources is assumed to be a broken power-law form, whose power indexes and flux normalization factors are listed in table \ref{tab:inje}.

 CR species spectra is obtained by extending DRAGON \citep{2008JCAP...10..018E} to solve the general diffusion-loss transport equation.
 The corresponding transport parameters are given in table \ref{tab:para}.
-We adopt the force-field approximation \citep{1968ApJ...154.1011G} to consider solar modulation for cosmic ray fluxes with energies below tens of GeV.
+The force-field approximation \citep{1968ApJ...154.1011G} is adopted to for solar modulation effect.